Start here if you want the safest broad recommendation for this whole topic.

 If you want one broad recommendation, start with R.E.P.O. for pure co-op chaos, Content Warning for a lighter and funnier group pick, and PEAK for the cleanest non-horror version of the same social energy.

-This page is deliberately broader than the slang term friendslop.
-The search intent here is not “explain the meme.”
+This page is deliberately broader than the slang term friendslop, but narrower than an all-time co-op classics list.
+The search intent here is not “explain the meme” and not “name every good co-op game ever made.”
 It is “give me games my group can load up and immediately start creating stories in.”

 A chaotic co-op game usually does four things well: